AIMH-DHgroup/geometry-retrieving-api/README.md

 Tested with Python 3.9.
 GeoLinks is a multilingual API that processes either an input text or a GeoNames IRI to identify geographical entities and enrich them with geospatial information.
 Indeed, for entities detected from text, the API returns their corresponding coordinates (latitude and longitude) and polygon geometry, as well as the corresponding Wikidata IRI.
 For entities provided as GeoNames IRIs, coordinates are not retrieved since this information is already available in Geonames.
 The geographic data are automatically retrieved from Wikidata and OpenStreetMap, and the results are provided in JSON-LD format.-->

-GeoLinks is a multilingual API that processes either an input text or a GeoNames IRI to identify geographical entities and enrich them with geospatial information.
-For entities detected from text, the API returns their corresponding coordinates (latitude and longitude), polygon geometry, and the associated Wikidata IRI.
+GeoLinks is a multilingual API that processes either an input text or a GeoNames IRI to enrich geographical entities with geospatial information, including an associated Wikidata IRI for each entity.
+For input text, the API first extracts the geographical entities and then returns their corresponding coordinates (latitude and longitude), polygon geometry, and the associated Wikidata IRI.
 For entities provided as GeoNames IRIs, coordinates are not retrieved since this information is already available in GeoNames; however, the API retrieves the corresponding polygon geometry and the related Wikidata IRIs.
 The geographic data are automatically obtained from Wikidata and OpenStreetMap, and the results are provided in JSON-LD format.

 In conclusion, the API produces a graph of interconnected geographical entities enriched with spatial information.